Building Community for Conservation

 Wetlands & Working Lands Interpretive Walks

-Put on some sturdy footwear and join a Northcoast Regional Land Trust naturalist for a walk through the meadows, wetlands, and estuary of the Freshwater Farms Reserve.
+Put on some sturdy footwear and join the Northcoast Regional Land Trust for a walk through the meadows, wetlands, and estuary of the Freshwater Farms Reserve.
 Learn about the natural history of the bottomlands, and about the historic and current land use practices around the bay.
+Each walk features a special guest presenter, with topics such as: native plants, birds, sea level rise, fish, insects, restoration, compatible land uses and historical tours.
 Families are encouraged.
 Rain or Shine - dress appropriate for weather conditions.
 Walk is approximately one mile over uneven terrain.
-No bathrooms on site.
 Free.
-Check out our Upcoming Events to find a day that works for you.
+Check out our Upcoming Events for dates.

 A rare chance to visit the rural working lands of Humboldt County.

-Periodically, the Northcoast Regional Land Trust partners with landowners to offer interpretive hikes, picnics and tours of the working ranches, timberlands and watersheds protected by conservation easements that were facilitated by NRLT .
+Periodically, the Northcoast Regional Land Trust partners with landowners to offer interpretive hikes, picnics and tours of the working ranches, timberlands and watersheds protected by conservation easements that were facilitated by NRLT.
 These events offer an incredible opportunity to enjoy rural Humboldt County in areas that are not accessible to the general public.
-These very special events only happen a couple of times a year so check our calendar frequently for the next scheduled events.
+These very special events only happen occasionally so check our calendar frequently for the next scheduled event.